pmrosa-classes/DistProg-2022-2023/p/c-language-exercices.md

 ```
 *Source: https://learn.microsoft.com/en-us/windows/win32/winsock/complete-client-code*

-**Troubleshooting the client:** If you get an error running the program, check too see if the server component is running (or else it wouldn't have any socket to connect to in the *coonnect* call).
+**Troubleshooting the client:** If you get an error running the program, check too see if the server component is running (or else it wouldn't have any socket to connect to in the *connect* call).